-Concerns have been raised relating to the amenity of properties on Hillsborough Avenue, however, these are separated by more than 80m from the boundary of the site and there would be no loss of amenity to those properties.
+Concerns have been raised relating to the amenity of properties on Hillsborough Avenue, however, these are separated by more than 80m from the boundary of the site.

-Concerns have also been raised regarding the impact of the development on private views from nearby dwellings.
-However the impact on private view is not a material planning consideration and should not be used in assessing the merits of the case.
+Concerns have also been raised regarding the impact of the development on private views from nearby dwellings, provided that a development would not result in unacceptable loss of light or overbearing impacts, the impact on private view is not a material consideration in a planning application.